 After establishing your business entity (see Chapter 13 for more about the choices of business type), following these filing steps to obtain your authority.
 Federal filing information and forms are available via FMCSA.DOT.gov.

 Get USDOT number.
-Traditionally, there has been no fee to register for your U.S. Department of Transportation number.
-As of January 2017, when MC numbers (see next item) are phased out as part of FMCSA’s new Unified Registration System, the $300 filing fee previously associated with MC numbers will transfer to the DOT number.
-For this filing, the FMCSA’s online system will guide you through the process.
+There is no fee to register for your U.S. Department of Transportation number.
+The FMCSA’s online system will guide you through the process.
 For those filing paper, use the MCS-150 form.

 Get insurance.
 Pricing primary liability insurance can be done at any point.
 A general rule of thumb is that, after filing your business type with your state, get quotes from different insurance companies to assess affordability.
 Rates will vary depending on your driving record, your state of residence and where you plan to operate.

-Owner-operators who’ve made the move relatively recently toward their own authority report wildly varying quotes – from $8,000 to $20,000 annually.
+Owner-operators who’ve made the move relatively recently toward their own authority report wildly varying quotes – from $8,000 to $16,000 annually.
 Regardless of your driving record, as a new business you’re viewed as risky, and you’ll pay accordingly.
 Operators have reported primary liability rates falling to between $5,000 and $6,000 as their businesses became established.
-(See Chapter 22 for more about liability insurance shopping.)

 Once insurance is secured, have the agent file the appropriate BMC-91 form with FMCSA as proof of insurance.